 In the first week of January, 2005 Gerry is in Berana temporarily living with a family from the Amiri tribe that isn’t doing well.
 The father is too ashamed to move back to the tribal lands as a failure.
-The business he set up went well for a few years then failed.
+The business he set up went well for a few years then it failed.
 After being approached by his Clan Father to provide Gerry with housing the man agrees to help out without being given any information about why Gerry is there.
 He introduces Gerry to his children as a distant cousin from View Port who needs to be away from home for a few weeks because of some family trouble being sorted out.

 Since the man is helping with the operation he’s paid board for Gerry living with them, the payment is the per diem accommodation and meal rates of a Guards Officer staying at a mid-level hotel in the city.
-Being a payment from the Guards this doesn’t affect his family’s welfare payment, and is more per week than the welfare.
+Being a payment from the Guards this doesn’t affect his family’s welfare payment, and it’s more per week than the welfare.
 He explains to his family Gerry’s people are paying them board to look after him, and this will help improve their situation.
 They’re paid four weeks in advance, so belated Christmas presents are now possible for the children.
 The daily food is also improved, and appreciated by all.

 The children are aged eight to eleven, so they easily slot Gerry into the local groups of children.
-He’s introduced as a visiting relative staying for a few weeks, and is soon assimilated into the local kids’ culture.
+He’s introduced as a visiting relative staying for a few weeks, and he’s soon assimilated into the local kids’ culture.
 His introductions are noticed by the criminal gang’s security, but they note it’s the same as any other new kid in the area.
 After seeing him around for a week they place him in the category of ‘new kid, nothing to worry about.’

-During the day Gerry is able to take note of the activities in the warehouse, and send a report off each night.
+During the day Gerry is able to take note of the activities in the warehouse, and to send a report off each night.
 On the fourth day he’s able to place a listening device against the sheet steel wall of the warehouse.
-This doesn’t give out a general radio signal, but uses a directional signal on a microwave beam to a receiver on the other side of the vacant block.
+This doesn’t give out a general radio signal, as it uses a directional signal on a microwave beam to a receiver on the other side of the vacant block.
 The receiver records, and reports each hour via a phone call to RIS.
 The criminals aren’t even aware of its existence.
 Their listening device detectors search for broadcast radio signals on the frequencies usually used by such devices.
-This is right outside their detection equipment’s range.
-Also, both parts of the device are arranged to look like normal parts of the buildings, and fit in.
-All they listen in on is useful and helps to identify some of the group’s contacts, but doesn’t help with evidence for court or key contacts.
+This is right outside of their detection equipment’s range.
+Also, both parts of the device are arranged to look like normal parts of the buildings, so they fit in.
+All they listen in on is useful and it helps to identify some of the group’s contacts, but it doesn’t help with evidence for court or key contacts.
 Gerry has to get inside the gang, somehow.

 The building operates as a small white goods warehouse as a front.
 Gerry tries for an unconventional approach.
 He prepares an entry kit of a battery operated screwdriver, some screws the same colour as the door’s sheet metal, two narrow step ladders, and drill attachments.

 One night he sneaks up to the building’s main vehicle entrance.
-Placing a step ladder in front of the building he stands on the ladder, and uses the drill to remove the pop rivets from the hatch they use to see who’s at the door.
+Placing a step ladder in front of the building he stands on the ladder, and he uses the drill to remove the pop rivets from the hatch they use to see who’s at the door.
 The hole this creates is just big enough to let him in.
-Placing the hatch on the ground he puts the second step ladder inside, and climbs in.
-He checks out the front storeroom, but doesn’t try to enter the more secure back rooms, because he can see the higher security systems on it.
+Placing the hatch on the ground he puts the second step ladder inside, and he climbs in.
+He checks out the front storeroom, but he doesn’t try to enter the more secure back rooms, because he can see the higher security systems on it.
 Selecting a few items from the stored stock he carries them to the door.
-He lowers them out the hatch to the ground with care.
-When finished he climbs out, and removes the inside ladder.
+He lowers them out of the hatch to the ground with care.
+When finished he climbs out, and he removes the inside ladder.
 He screws the hatch back into place.
 After packing everything up he heads back to the house for the rest of the night.

 For the next three nights he makes regular trips to the warehouse to steal small items, and then sell them locally.
 Finally one of the group members notices they’re short some stock, and some new stocks of the same items are being sold locally very cheap.
 They soon work out one of the locals is ripping them off, somehow, but they can’t work out how.
-They check all their security systems, but no breaches are detected.
+They check all of their security systems, but no breaches are detected.

 Gerry is aware of all this due to the listening device.
 That night he sneaks in with faked invoices and address labels.
 He spends his time preparing two pallets to be shipped to a store a bit further away by placing the faked invoices and labels on them.
 They’re based on real ones he stole earlier in the week.
 The store the goods are going to is a regular fencing operation, and RIS has a man inside it.
-Gerry has an agreement to get 50% of the value of the goods shipped there from this warehouse.
+Gerry has an agreement to get fifty percent of the value of the goods shipped there from this warehouse.
 The next day the pallets are shipped out as organised.
 That afternoon they’re missed.
 Now the thief is stealing whole pallets, and this is really blowing their minds.
 They’re at a total loss on how it’s being done.
 They’re not reporting any of the thefts to the police, because they don’t want them checking the place over.
 Each night Gerry is upping the number of pallets being shipped.
 Over the next three days ten more pallets go missing when they’re shipped out for him.

 Finally Gerry ups the outgoing load to the point where the total of the shipments won’t fit on the truck, and the driver is asking which load to leave behind.
-Knowing they always tailor the loads to be less than a truck load they check all the shipments, and find the fake shipment.
+Knowing they always tailor the loads to be less than a truck load they check all of the shipments, and they find the fake shipment.
 Now they know how the pallets are being shipped out.
 The truck leaves without that load.
 They marvel at the quality of the work done on the labels etc., because it’s very good.

 The next day they receive a letter in the mail saying, “If you want to know how you were ripped off bring ten thousand dollars to the fountain in the Banashee Mall tomorrow at noon.”
 Some of the leaders are angry, others are amused, and the big boss is intrigued.
 It’s clear their thief knows they’re watching for him, and he’s still interested in getting more money out of them.
-It’s also clear he knows they haven’t gone to the police, and suspects they won’t.
+It’s also clear he knows they haven’t gone to the police, and he suspects they won’t.